 I've just finished up a very special trip to Croatia.
 My families Croatian, so I've been lucky to venture there a few times and get in touch with my roots.
 It's such a beautiful place.
-It's also a place I can go to where my name isn't wildly mispronounced (a recurring childhood memory throughout NZ schooling).
-Whenever we go back we bring the whole family, grandparents too, though this time my boyfriend also came along - he had fun, especially when gifted 5L of wine, a bag of walnuts, tomatoes, onions and some potatoes by one of my uncles, simply because he came over to say hi.
+It's also a place I can go where my name isn't wildly mispronounced (a recurring childhood memory throughout NZ schooling).
+Whenever we go back we bring the whole family, grandparents too, although this time my boyfriend also came along - he had fun, especially when gifted 5L of wine, a bag of walnuts, tomatoes, onions and some potatoes, by one of my uncles, simply because he came over to say hi.
 Welcome to Croatia.

 Eating in Croatia

 Depending on where you’re situated will determine the style of cuisine you can except to eat – it’s very region specific.
 The coastal cuisine is very different to the mainland, given distinct geographic, historical and cultural influences.
 On the coast you'll find plenty of seafood, with Italian and Greek flavours, while higher up in the country, dishes are heavier and heartier, favouring Slavic and Hungarian cuisine - think slow-cooked meats and stews.
-We stayed in Dalmatia, which is coastal and very Mediterranean, with fresh seafood, herbs and olive oil on literally everything.
+We stayed in Dalmatia, which is coastal and very Mediterranean, with fresh seafood, herbs, and olive oil on literally EVERYTHING.